SHarrison00/fpl_points_predictor/README.md

 ...)

 Suppose you're looking for a budget Forward in the £5.0m-£6.5m price range to improve your team, but you're not sure where to begin.
-Using the tool created, you can obtain quick, reliable point projections of all the players which meet the criteria.
+Using the tool created, you can obtain quick, reliable point projections to help make your decision.

 Check out the [tool](https://public.tableau.com/app/profile/samuel.harrison2532/viz/FPLPointPredictions/Dashboard) yourself.